renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 <img src="images/project-structure-target.png" alt="Target project structure" width="1000"/>

-In order to explain how to populate the new structure, let's start setting up a new application named `demo`, which we will later extend.
+In order to explain how to populate the new structure, let's start setting up a new application named `demo`, which we will extend later.

 <img src="images/project-structure-new-project.png" alt="New project structure" width="1000"/>

 ### Root CMakeLists.txt {#TUTORIAL_03_SETTING_UP_PROJECT_STRUCTURE_CMAKE_PROJECT_STRUCTURE_ROOT_CMAKELISTSTXT}

-The root `CMakeLists.txt` is the starting point for CMake, we will be calling this the root CMake file.
+The `CMakeLists.txt` file in the root directory is the starting point for CMake, we will be calling this the root CMake file.
 It contains all global definitions and settings, such as the path to the custom CMake scripts, definition of base output directory, and later on also general compiler settings etc.
 It is common practice to create a main project in this file, in order for the toolchain to be processed.
 We will name it baremetal-main.